Knee Arthroscopy Surgery Cost

 Fracture: Bones on the inside of your knee might break or chip away.
 When your bone breaks, portions of cartilage (rubbery tissue that helps bones slide against each other smoothly) can break off.

-Inflammation: A joint’s synovium can become inflamed (swollen and irritated).
+Inflammation: The synovium (the lining of a joint) can become inflamed (swollen and irritated).
 The inside of a joint’s synovium is soft tissue.
 Synovitis is the medical term for this condition.

 During the process, the patient is put under anesthetic.
 The type of anesthetic to utilize is determined by the scope of the procedure.
 The following are the several types of anesthesia that can be used: